 5. Bifidobacterium lactis

-These probiotic bacteria are present in large amounts within our intestine and colon as it aids in the absorption of nutrients as well as the breakdown of body waste.
+These probiotic bacteria are present in large amounts within our intestine and colon as it aids in the absorption of nutrients and the breakdown of body waste.
 Aside from its digestive benefits, it is also proven to increase immunity, lower cholesterol, and fight cancerous tumors.

 6. Lactobacillus plantarum

-This beneficial Gram-positive bacteria aids in digestion and helps in maintaining a healthy gut.
-Aside from giving relief from common digestive problems like gas, bloating, cramping, constipation and diarrhea, it also enhances immune function, promotes brain development, reduces inflammation, and improves cognitive health.
+This beneficial Gram-positive bacteria aids digestion and helps maintain a healthy gut.
+Aside from relieving common digestive problems like gas, bloating, cramping, constipation, and diarrhea, it also enhances immune function, promotes brain development, reduces inflammation, and improves cognitive health.